PARENTS

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via the virtual classroom are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-• When appropriate, whole class feedback will be giving via the virtual classroom
+- When appropriate, whole class feedback will be given via the virtual classroom

 Additional support for pupils with particular needs